ktaylor63/southeast/site/content/wildlife/mammals/red-wolf.md

     - 'Red Wolf'
     - 'South Carolina'
     - 'South Carolina Ecological Services Field Office'
-updated: 'November 21st, 2019'
+updated: 'July 28th, 2020'
 ---

 - **Taxon**: Mammal
 - **Range**: Eastern [North Carolina](/north-carolina)
-- **Status**: Designated an endangered species in 1967
+- **Status**: First listed as “threatened with extinction” under the Endangered Species Preservation Act of 1966 in 1967.
+Currently listed as an endangered species under the Endangered Species Act of 1973.

 {{< content-scroller tag="Red Wolf" heading="Related content" >}}

+## Species information

-The red wolf is one of the world’s most endangered wolves.
-Once common throughout the Eastern and South Central United States, red wolf populations were decimated by the early 20th century as a result of intensive predator control programs and the degradation and alteration of the species' habitat.
-When the red wolf was designated endangered in 1967, the U.S. Fish and Wildlife Service initiated efforts to conserve and recover the species.
-Today, about 40 red wolves roam their native habitats in eastern North Carolina as a non-essential, experimental population (NEP), and more than 200 red wolves are maintained in captive breeding facilities throughout the United States.
+The red wolf is the world’s most endangered wolf.
+Once common throughout the Eastern and South Central United States, red wolf populations were decimated by the early 20th century as a result of intensive predator control programs and the degradation and alteration of the species’ habitat.
+When the red wolf was first designated as a species “threatened with extinction” under the Endangered Species Preservation Act in 1967, the U.S. Fish and Wildlife Service initiated efforts to conserve and recover the species.
+Today, only about 20 red wolves roam their native habitats in eastern North Carolina as a nonessential experimental population (NEP), and approximately 245 red wolves are maintained in 43 captive breeding facilities throughout the United States.
+Studies are currently underway to identify the possibility of red wolf ancestry still remaining in the wild in southwestern Louisiana and southeastern Texas.

 [Download the species status assessment](https://ecos.fws.gov/ServCat/Reference/Profile/98417).

-{{< figure class="photo-center" src="/images/pages/red-wolf-straight-on-face.jpg" alt="A light brown and grey wolf with ears perked" caption="Captive red wolf at Species Survival Plan facility, Point Defiance Zoo and Aquarium (Tacoma, WA).
-Photo by B. Bartel, USFWS" >}}
+{{< figure class="photo-center" src="/images/pages/red-wolves-in-north-carolina.jpg" alt="Two adult wolves with brownish/redish gray fur" caption="Red wolves in North Carolina.
+Photo &copy; John Eppler, used with permission." >}}

 ## Appearance

-The red wolf (_Canis rufus_) is a native North American canid intermediate in size between the coyote (_Canis latrans_) and gray wolf (_Canis lupus_).
+The red wolf (*Canis rufus*) is a native North American canid intermediate in size between the coyote (*Canis latrans*) and gray wolf (*Canis lupus*).
 Red wolves are mostly brown and buff colored with some black along their backs, often with a reddish color on their ears, head and legs.
 Adult red wolves range in weight from about 45 to 80 pounds.
 Red wolves have wide heads with broad muzzles, tall pointed ears and long, slender legs with large feet.
 Red wolves stand about 26 inches at their shoulder and are about 4 feet long from the tip of the nose to the tip of the tail.

-{{< figure class="photo-center" src="/images/pages/red-wolf-pups.jpg" alt="Two fluffy brown red wolf pups sleeping on one another" caption="Red wolf pups.
-Photo by Ryan Nordsven, USFWS." >}}
+{{< figure class="photo-center" src="/images/pages/red-wolf-running-wearing-collar.jpg" alt="A red wolf running at full speed in a field full of yellow flowers" caption="A collared red wolf in the wild in North Carolina.
+Photo &copy; Running Wild Media, used with permission." >}}

 ## Habitat

-The last red wolves were found in coastal prairie and marsh habitat because this was the last area in which the animals were allowed to remain.
-Any habitat area in the Southeastern United States of sufficient size, which provides adequate food, water, and cover, should be suitable habitat for the red wolf.
-Telemetry studies indicate that red wolf home range requirements vary from about 25 to 50 square miles.
+In the late 1970s, red wolves in the wild were found only in southeastern Texas and southwestern Louisiana in coastal prairie and marsh habitat.
+However, any habitat in the Southeastern United States of sufficient size, which provides adequate food, water, and cover, could be suitable for the red wolf.
+Telemetry studies in eastern North Carolina indicate that red wolf home range requirements vary from about 20 to 80 square miles.

 ## Range